danielknight261/Data8-API-Project/my-project/README.md

-Step 2.1: Define states, email, errors, submission and response ✅ Step 3: Include all 4 of the search option (update state, define array and update data object) ✅ Step 4:make the input and response layout cleaner "textarea" is not correct choice. ✅
+Step 2.1: Define states, email, errors, submission and response ✅ Step 3: Include all 4 of the search option (update state, define array and update data object) ✅ Step 4:Make the input and response layout cleaner "textarea" is not correct choice.
+Step 5: Seems to be running into an issue when using the same email changing the level and then submitting, refresh button maybe useful.